 Figure X.2.7.2-2: BEST Procedure for Key Refresh using EMSDP

-In the above figure, steps 1-8 are mandatory and step 10 is optional depending on whether the HSE has set the 'Confirm Authentication' flag in the 'EMSDP Session Response' message.
+In the above figure, steps 1-8 are mandatory and step 10 is optional depending on whether the HSE has set the 'Confirm Authentication' flag in the 'EMSDP Manage Keys Response' message.
 The contents of the respective commands are given in the respective clauses that detail the commands.
+Step 6 is only performed when a BEST UE-to-EAS UP session is setup.

 X.2.7.3 Procedures for BEST User Plane Integrity Protected Service using EMSDP